Pentagon probe points to U.S. missile hitting Iranian school

 After a series of fatal strikes involving civilians in Iraq and Afghanistan, Congress directed the Pentagon to reduce civilian casualties as part of a 2019 law.
 During the Biden administration, the Defense Department created the Civilian Harm Mitigation and Response initiative.

-The civilian mitigation teams work with military commanders on target planning, and making sure that targets are actually military sites.
+The civilian mitigation teams – cut by 90% by Hegseth – work with military commanders on target planning, and making sure that targets are actually military sites.
 The teams help come up with "no strike" lists, including religious and cultural sites and schools.
 They have provided details on whether potential target areas have high concentrations of civilians.
 They have also suggested using precision munitions, or smaller weapons to mitigate harm.

+"At every level, civilian protection has been deprioritized," said Oona Hathaway, a professor of International Law at Yale Law School and the director of its Center for Global Legal Challenges.
+"A modern army has to fight according to the law, and the law requires that you protect civilians."

 The U.S. official told NPR that Hegseth's decision to scale back those efforts meant that the U.S. Central Command, which oversees U.S. forces in the Middle East, had only one staffer assigned to civilian casualty mitigation operations.
 The official also said that due to Hegseth's decision to cut Defense Department funding to prevent civilian casualties, military commands were paying out of their own budget for analysts to do the work that had once been centrally planned.